uiuctml/npc-dataset-utils/docs/npc-dataset-utils/utilities/label.md

 The Viewer Panel displays a random collection of instances from the selected class, providing visual context to assist with attribute labeling:

-- The displayed collection can be refreshed by clicking the `Shuffle Viewer` button in the Application Control Panel.
+- The displayed instances can be randomized by clicking the `Shuffle Viewer` button in the Application Control Panel.
 - The size, number of images, layout, and appearance of the Viewer Panel can be customized through parameters in `header.py`.
-- The panel can be collapsed or expanded by dragging the bar directly below.
+- The panel can be collapsed or expanded by dragging the bar directly below the panel.

 ## Labeling Control Panel